EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/50_how-to-iterate-kv-table.md

 link_text: "How-To Iterate Through Key-Value Table"
 ---

-## Summary
+## Overview

-This how-to procedure provides instructions to iterate through a `Key-Value Table` (`kv table`) and read values from it.
+This how-to provides instructions to iterate through a `Key-Value Table` (`kv table`) and read values from it.

 [[caution | Alpha version]]
 | `Key-Value Table` is designated as `alpha` and should not be used in production code.

 Use the `iterator` defined by the `eosio::kv::table::index` class to accomplish this task.

-## Prerequisites
+## Before you begin

-Before you begin, complete the following prerequisites:
+Make sure you have the following prerequisites in place:

-* An EOSIO development environment, for details consult the [Get Started](https://developers.eos.io/welcome/latest/getting-started/development-environment/introduction) Guide.
+* An EOSIO development environment, for details consult the [Get Started Guide](https://developers.eos.io/welcome/latest/getting-started-guide/index).
 * A smart contract named `smrtcontract`.
 * A user defined type which defines the data stored in the table, named `person`.
 * A `kv table` type which stores objects of type `person`, named `address_table`.